• Skip to primary navigation

 Not only is the best, most meaningful stuff in life NOT EASY, but it’s also hard – and takes a focused effort.

 Learning something new is a prime example.
-Whether it’s learning to ride a bike or learning a new language or playing a musical instrument.
+Whether learning to ride a bike, learning a new language, or playing a musical instrument.

-These are all challenging skills to master, and they cannot be learned by sitting or scrolling.
+These are all challenging skills to master and cannot be learned by sitting or scrolling.
 You must engage and fail –over and over and over again.

 Nobody’s A “Natural”